-The Trust will be responsible for ensuring that all LSB members receive safeguarding ining on induction which is regularly updated.
-This training will be appropriate to eir role offering strategic challenge to the school.
-Th e LSB will be responsible for: In accordance with the statutory guidance "Keeping pupils safe in education" 2023, to ensure that the school has its own child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.
-The policy is made available publicly.
-Providing the Trust Board with assurances that the school has met its safeguarding duty and safeguarding is judged by leaders and the Trust Safeguarding Lead to be effective.
-(When assessed against the CIT Safeguarding Audit Framework and KCSiE 2023)
+The LSB will be responsible for:

+- In accordance with the statutory guidance "Keeping children safe in education" 2024, to ensure that the school has its own child protection/safeguarding policy, procedures and training in place which are effective and always comply with the law.
+The policy is made available publicly. - Providing the Trust Board with assurances that the school has met its safeguarding duty and safeguarding is judged by leaders and the Trust Safeguarding Lead to be effective.
+(When assessed against the CIT Safeguarding Audit Framework and KCSiE 2024)